 But what about non-core features?
 Activities that supplement the sales are just as important as sales.
 Can businesses use RCS to improve their non-core activities as well?

 When there are 10 companies for every service and product out there, competing on price is not feasible.
 Instead, companies should focus on differentiating themselves from their competitors and one of the most rewarding ways of doing that is by investing in customer service.
 Benefits of customer service are more than proven already – but what about chatbots?

-Well, in 2019, 67% of consumers worldwide used chatbots for customer support which means the adoption of traditional chatbots is already there.
+Well, in 2019, 67% of consumers worldwide used chatbots for customer support which means the adoption of best ai chatbot app is already there.
 But what if the chatbots became 10x more easily accessible to the consumer?
-RCS chatbots are built into the messaging app which means getting information about product availability, booking status, delivery status, product information and prices, and more becomes incredibly fast and easy.
+Rich Communication Services chatbots are built into the messaging app which means getting information about product availability, booking status, delivery status, product information and prices, and more becomes incredibly fast and easy.